 - Sixth grade begins with the migration of humans from Asia to the Americas and continues next to the importance of the Americas’ development until their European colonization.

 - Seventh grade begins its focus on the creation of the United States, devoting special attention to American government through the struggle of the Civil War.

 - Eighth grade concentrates on the World Wars along with the conflicts in both Korea and Vietnam.

 - Throughout each class, lessons are devoted to geography, current events, analyses of primary documents, and critical thinking.

 Mrs. Sullivan has a BA in Social Science Education and a minor in history from Mercyhurst University.
-She taught middle school Social Studies at Villa Maria Elementary for seven years; this is her first year teaching at St. Jude School.
+She taught middle school Social Studies at Villa Maria Elementary for seven years; this is her second year teaching at St. Jude School.
 Additionally, Mrs. Sullivan taught at Westlake High School in Ohio for one year before making Erie her permanent home.
-She has three children: Abbey, 17, Patrick, 16, and Caroline, 12, who is currently in the seventh grade at St. Jude School.
+She has three children: Abbey, 18, Patrick, 17, and Caroline, 13, who is currently in the eight grade at St. Jude School.